Six cities will see download speeds of up to 1Gbps. Contracts and smartphones are available today

 EE has switched on its 5G network in six cities across the country enabling customers access to lightning quick speeds.

-In addition to the six launch cities, this year EE will introduce 5G across the busiest parts of Bristol, Coventry, Glasgow, Hull, Leeds, Leicester, Liverpool, Newcastle, Nottingham and Sheffield.
+In addition to the London, Cardiff, Edinburgh, Belfast, Birmingham and Manchester, this year EE will introduce 5G across the busiest parts of Bristol, Coventry, Glasgow, Hull, Leeds, Leicester, Liverpool, Newcastle, Nottingham and Sheffield.
 EE is aiming to have 1,500 site operational by the end of this year.

 Next year ten more towns and cities will get 5G sites: Aberdeen, Bournemouth, Brighton, Cambridge, Dundee, Exeter, Ipswich, Norwich, Plymouth and York.